 You can also use the team room to encourage team members to share updates, ask questions, exchange ideas, and work together on larger team goals or initiatives.

 Enable social features on your department/team space on your intranet so everyone has an equal opportunity to participate.
-Use commenting and @mentioning to add a layer of visibility, but also keep things fun.
+Use commenting and @mentioning to add a layer of visibility, but also keep things fun and casual.

 Keep communication open

 Make sure you’re checking in with each person in the group to make sure they understand the project and why it matters.
 Allow for private communications so team members can voice concerns at an individual level and not involve everyone unnecessarily.